17 Jan THE DURABLE ASSET : WHY CONTINUED HOLDING OF PRECIOUS METALS PRESERVES YOUR FUTURE

 The 60’s Fortune 500 Companies – Where Are They Now?

-Buying gold bullion in the 60’s versus stocks of the leading companies in the market is a very interesting insight from a long term perspective.
+Buying gold in the ’60s versus stocks of the leading companies in the market is a very interesting insight from a long term perspective.

 If we look at general market indices and not singular companies, we can see that during these years (1965-2018), gold has risen at 500% from its value factoring in inflation, while the Dow Jones had underperformed by 356%, and the S&P had over-performed very well with a 3,062% rise in value.